dh1tw/remoteAudio/README.md

 and the following operating Systems:

-- Linux (Ubuntu, Raspian)
+- Linux (Ubuntu, Raspian, Armbian)
 - MacOS (Sierra)
 - Windows (10)

 ## Download

-You can download a tarball / zip archive with the compiled binaries for MacOS, Linux (ARM/AMD64) and Windows from the [releases][8] page.
+You can download a tarball / zip archive with the compiled binary for MacOS, Linux (ARM/AMD64) and Windows from the [releases][8] page. remoteAudio is just a single exectuable.

-## Dependencies
+## Installation / Dependencies

 remoteAudio depends on some 3rd party libraries which can be installed on Linux and MacOS with the respective packet managers.
 On Windows the 3rd party